-Even in the DSM (5th ed.) it clearly stipulates that before a diagnosis and prescription for treating mental illness can be given to a patient, certain other factors would need to be assessed and ruled out.
-For instance, if a person was addicted to marijuana, a doctor would not recommend treatment with prescription drugs for depression until it could be ruled out.
+Even in the DSM (5th ed.) it clearly stipulates that before diagnosis and prescribing medication, certain other factors need to be assessed and ruled out.
+For instance, if a person was addicted to marijuana, a doctor would not recommend treatment with prescription drugs for depression until substance abuse could be ruled out.
 That would indicate that the addiction to marijuana was to be treated first.
-Sadly, these recommendations are typically ignored and a person often finds themselves in the trap mentioned earlier; they are still suffering, but they are also now trapped on a drug they are unable to stop taking.
-(2)
+How often is this recommendation actually followed?
+However, the DSM 5 also allows for prescribing a bereaved person antidepressant medication after only a two week period following the death of a loved one.
+Many have criticized this practice strongly.
+Sadly, these inconsistent recommendations can leave a person in the trap mentioned earlier; they are still suffering, but they are also now trapped on a drug they are unable to stop taking.2

 Did you know that recreational drug use can induce depression?
 There are many reactions that sound like a prescription drug could be just the thing to take, when in fact, addressing the root cause could be far preferable, far easier, and more long-lasting.

-The Alternative to Meds Center is proud to report that it has helped thousands of clients to reduce and eliminate prescription medication both comfortably, and with a renewed level of health for the client.
+Alternative to Meds Center is proud to report that it has helped thousands of clients to reduce and eliminate prescription medication both comfortably and with a renewed level of health for the client.

-We urge you to contact us at the Alternative to Meds Center for more information and details on the gentle, safe and comfortable inpatient venlafaxine tapering programs we offer at our beautiful inpatient facility.
+We urge you to contact us at Alternative to Meds Center for more information and details on the gentle, safe, and comfortable inpatient venlafaxine tapering programs we offer at our beautiful inpatient facility.